QUAILWINGS RESCUE

 Single kitten syndrome is the idea that young kittens, when raised with other young kittens and cats and then adopted into a home by themselves, can become aggressive, anxious, stressed, and even develop behavioral issues like inappropriate chewing/scratching and inappropriately using the litterbox.

-Ollie is a 7 month old DSH Orange Tabby kitten.
-He has the softest heart, a real ladies man.
-His gentle meows melt your heart, then there is his ability to soothe your day with his purring.
-He is cat box trained, dewormed, vaccinated and neutered.
-Ollie would love to be adopted with one of his littermates.
+Sugartoes is a 9 month old DLH Tortico.
+Sugartoes loves to purr, cuddle and just be inside with humans.
+She is cat box trained, dewormed and partially vaccinated.
+Sugartoes is our latest mama to be in the new year.
+She was abandoned just before Christmas.
+Sugartoes is pregnant, so vaccinations and spaying will have to wait until her kittens are 8 weeks old.
+Kittens were born 2/7/26.
 To adopt by application, send an email with your phone number and city and completed application to [email protected].
 An adoption application is at this link, https://www.quailwingsrescue.com/adoption-applications.html.
 We respond within 24 hours to applications, so look for email in your spam or junk folder if not in your normal email.
-DOB 3/21/25 Adoption Fee $100
+DOB 3/30/25 Adoption Fee $100

 Having the kittens bonding to human scent and human handling is very important, especially during weeks 3 through 7.
 You've got this window for socialization.
 Up until 7 weeks is prime time.
 The secondary period is until 12 weeks and the tertiary period is until 6 months.